nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 > — Function: **symbolp** *object*
 >
 >   This function returns `t` if *object* is a symbol, `nil` otherwise.

+Now, use `M-x apropos RET point RET` and skim through the list that pops up.
+If you have Evil working properly, you can use `:q` to close that window when you're done with it.

 ### Quoting